AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 ### Ease of use

 OMF is simpler than SDS, having only a single API and format, which can publish Types, Containers, Assets, and Data using the actions of Create, Update, and Delete.
-This simplicity contrasts with SDS, which has separate API's for publishing different data types and different actions.
+This simplicity contrasts with SDS, which has separate APIs for publishing different data types and different actions.
 For more information on this contrast, see [Flexibility](#flexibility).

 ## SDS data write pros